Exist Archive: Development

 The game was first announced in July 2015, as a collaboration between Spike Chunsoft and tri-Ace in a fourteen-page article in Weekly Famitsu.
 The game was developed by much of the same tri-Ace staff that had worked on the first Valkyrie Profile game, with assistance from Spike Chunsoft staff as well.
 Other key staff for the game include character designer Mino Taro of Konami's Love Plus series, and music composer Motoi Sakuraba, composer for tri-Ace's Valkyrie Profile and Star Ocean series.
 Although it was originally scheduled for release on November 26, 2015, the game was delayed to its final release date, December 17.
 Shortly after the game's Japanese release, Spike Chunsoft began downloadable content collaborations with some of tri-Ace's other games, including Valkyrie Profile and Star Ocean 5 games.
 The collaborations, released in March 2016, consisted of character costumes based on character's from the two aforementioned titles, along with a costume to dress up as Monokuma, the primary antagonist from Spike Chunsoft's Danganronpa series of video games.

 Until April 2016, no information had been announced in regards to an English language release of the game.
 NIS America, a frequent publisher for Spike Chunsoft games in English (Danganronpa 1, Danganronpa 2, Danganronpa Another Episode), gave a "no comment" response when asked about localizing the title.
-Aksys Games acquired the rights to localize Exist Archive and released it in North America on October 18, 2016.
+Aksys Games acquired the rights to localize Exist Archive and they released an English version in North America on October 18, 2016.
 Aksys Games released the game in Europe as a digital-only release on September 8.